tjphillips08/co-healthy-homemade-frontend/README.md

 ### https://www.linkedin.com/in/john-paul-haddad/

 ## Shout-outs:
 ## This application was a team effort.
 We would like to thank the following developers for their selflessness and contributions.
-We coouldn't have done it without you!
+We couldn't have done it without you!
 ## David Robles
 ## https://www.linkedin.com/in/david-robles-dr/